-I'm here to tell you about check list things you should do before leaving for a semester abroad ... and I'm NOT talking about the obvious things like packing!
 I'm talking all the things you're going to want to do that you won't be able to do once you're gone.

-Now, don't get me wrong, knowing what to pack, making a schedule for the day before you leave, and getting ready for your long flight are important too, but there are things that you don't have to do, but you will *really* wish you did once you're living in your new country!
+Now, don't get me wrong, knowing what to pack, making a schedule for the day before you leave, and getting ready for your long flight are important too, but there are things that you don't have to do, but you will *really* wish you did once you're living in your new country.

-- Set up a Venmo account
+- Set Up A Venmo Account

-- Collect email addresses/physical addresses
+- Collect Addresses

-- Finish your Netflix show
+- Finish Your Netflix Show

-- Start a blog
+- Start A Blog

-- Soak up America
+- Soak Up America

 You may or may not have access to a stove and oven depending on if you're living with a host family or in an apartment, but regardless, it will still be harder to bake while you're there.
 Finding ingredients can always prove to be a challenge (I accidentally used salt instead of sugar in one of my ILP kitchen lessons -- sorry kids)!

 It's best to mentally prepare to go without your favorite treats for a while.
-However, you can make cookies without an oven, so you're good there!
+However, you can make cookies without an oven, so you're good there.

 Grab your phone or computer and make a list of physical addresses to send postcards to and a list of emails so you can keep friends and family up to date on your adventures.
 It's much easier to collect these things while you are still home.
 It's a real pain to try and track people down while you're living thousands of miles over an ocean away from them, especially if you don't have their email.
 Collect them before you leave even as a just in case.

-If you're not planning on sending out a weekly letter, it doesn't matter!
-Still get their info.
-You never know who you're going to need to contact!
+If you're not planning on sending out a weekly letter, it doesn't matter, still get their info.
+You never know who you're going to need to contact.

-Finish your Netflix show
+Finish Your Netflix Show

-Soak up America
+Soak Up America

-Do it while you can because you'll be missing it.
 This is probably hard to understand now because all you can think about is how excited you are to jump on that plane and get to a new country you've never been to before -- but homesickness is a real thing.
 Go to your favorite parks, walk around your neighborhood (because you probably won't be living in the same kind of quiet neighborhood and you'll miss it) and enjoy how simple it is to get around, shop or talk to people.

 Living in another country is an amazing opportunity and one you'll be grateful forever for, but it does come with challenges.
 These little things from home are going to be what you miss the most.
 Soak up everything while you can because (even though you're going to be doing super awesome things), you're going to also feel a bit of the homesickness.
 Do what you can to soak up minute of being home so you can enjoy being abroad as much as possible.

 Ready to apply to be an ILP volunteer?
 Go ahead and click that button below.
 Not only will it help you start your application, it'll also get you your own ILP representative to walk you through the whole process!